Spring Term 2 2023

 Welcome back everyone!
-This half term we are looking forward to finding out more about what we can do to look after God’s World, we will be celebrating World Book Day and Science Week as well as finding out all about Easter.
-Our first topic will be learning all about the seaside, through books such as ‘Clean Up!’ by Nathan Bryon and Dapo Adeola.
+This half term we are looking forward to finding out more about what we can do to look after God’s World, we will be celebrating World Book Day as well as finding out all about Easter.
+Our first topic will be learning about farm animals through the story ‘A Squash and a Squeeze’ by Julia Donaldson.

 Sorrow and Joy